joe-castle/timrjs/README.md

 Timr makes use of some ES6 features, so if your project needs to support environments that don't have ES6 support, it's recommended to use a transplier like babel.

-Otherwise it works with most modern browsers and the latest versions of Node.
+Otherwise it works the latest versions Node and with browsers using a module bundler like browserify or webpack.
 ### Installation
 ```
 npm install timrjs --save